TheSaltMaker/lil_insta_scraper/README.md

 python3 lil_insta_scraper/lil_insta_scraper.py -s 123456%abcd -f your_file_name.txt
 ```
 # :red_circle: Important note
-When you download a profile picture, export infos or both, they will be saved in your current directory!
+When you download a profile picture, export infos, download pictures or all, they will be saved in your current directory!
 # :page_with_curl: how to have your session ID
 To have your sesssion ID you have to log in on instagram with your browser.
 You have to `Inspect element` and go in `storage`.
 Now you can see a category named `cookies` within instagram url.
 You go on it and you can see a table with the `sessionid`.

 ![alt text](https://github.com/TheSaltMaker/lil_insta_scraper/blob/master/lil_insta_scraper_sessionid.png?raw=true)
 # :exclamation: Disclaimer
-I'm not responsible of what you do with this script !
+I'm not responsible of what you do with this script!
+I did it to train myself and joke with a friend, don't use it to harm someone.
 # :speech_balloon: Contact me
-If you want to talk with me, you may find me on discord `SCP-343#2349` (I have may changed my name) or on Twitter `@MathsBreaking`.
+If you want to talk with me, you may find me on discord `SCP-343#2349` (I have may changed my name) or on Twitter `@MathsBreaking` aka `TheSaltMaker`.
+A special thanks to Loutre, he helped me with with the downloading posts part.